Alan-samuel/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 The synchronous nature of the flip-flops ensures that the shifting of data occurs in a coordinated manner.
 When the clock signal rises, the input data is sampled and stored in the first flip-flop.
 On subsequent clock pulses, the stored data propagates through the flip-flops, moving from one flip-flop to the next.
 Each D flip-flop in the circuit has a Data (D) input, a Clock (CLK) input, and an output (Q).
 The D input represents the data to be loaded into the flip-flop, while the CLK input is connected to the common clock signal.
 The output (Q) of each flip-flop is connected to the D input of the next flip-flop, forming a cascade.

 **Procedure**

-/* write all the steps invloved */

-1.Initialize the shift register to a known state (e.g., all zeros).

-2.Input a bit serially into the shift register.

-3.Shift the contents of the register one position to the right (or left).

-4.Output the shifted bit from the last stage of the register.

-5.Repeat steps 2-4 for each bit you want to input and shift.
+1. Type the program in Quartus software.

+2. Compile and run the program.

+3. Generate the RTL schematic and save the logic diagram.

+4. Create nodes for inputs and outputs to generate the timing diagram.

+5. For different input combinations generate the timing diagram.

 **PROGRAM**
+```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: MOPURI ANKITHA

-RegisterNumber: 212223040117

-*/
-```
+Developed by:Alan Samuel Vedanayagam
+RegisterNumber:212223040012
 module SISOSR(clock, clear, A, E);
 input clock, clear, A;
 output reg E;